How to Install Arch Linux and Hyprland (Part 2 of 2)

 Remember the names of those monitors.
 In my case I'll make note of eDP-1 and HDMI-A-2.

-We're going to adjust out settings file in the Hyprland config.
+We're going to adjust our settings file in the Hyprland config.

 1